GAP insurance

 How to complain

-Find out how to complain.
+Find out more about how to complain.

 Putting things right

-If we think you’ve lost out because an important policy term wasn’t clearly explained, we’ll look at what would have happened if it had been clearly explained to you.
+For example, if we think you’ve lost out because an important policy term wasn’t clearly explained, we’ll look at what would have happened if it had been clearly explained to you.

 If you were mis-sold the policy, we’re likely to tell the seller to refund the premiums, and add interest on top – unless we think you would have still bought the policy.
 If you paid for the policy on finance, we’ll make sure this is taken into account.

 In some cases, we might say you would never have bought the car if the seller had explained the policy was unsuitable.
-This may be because you were paying more for the car than the trade guides suggested or that you’d had negotiated a lower price for it.
+This may be because you were paying more for the car than the trade guides suggested or that you’d have negotiated a lower price for it.
 So we’d say any compensation you receive would need to reflect this.

 We might say it’s unfair for your insurer not to give any refund at all if you cancelled your policy early.
 We’re likely to tell them to give a proportionate refund, taking off a small fee for administration.
 However, if you’ve already used your GAP insurance, we’d usually say it’s fair for the insurer not to give a refund.